Making Movies Oy

 Making Movies Oy (Ltd.) is a Finnish film production company based in Helsinki.
 Established in 1996 the company produces and co-produces fiction and documentary films for international market.
 The managers, founding members and shareholders of Making Movies are Kai Nordberg and Kaarle Aho.

-Since 1996 Making Movies has produced 10 feature films and more than 50 documentary and short films and tv-dramas.
-The films produced by Making Movies have been distributed in more than 50 countries worldwide.
+Since 1996 Making Movies has produced 10 feature films and more than 70 documentary and short films and tv-dramas.
+The films produced by Making Movies have been distributed worldwide.

 The feature films include Petri Kotwica’s Rat King (Tribeca and Shangai International Film Festival 2012), Black Ice (2007) premiering in the Berlinale 2008 competition, and Homesick (2005), a prize winner in several international film festivals, as well as Jan Forsström’s The Princess of Egypt (Mannheim-Heidelberg Competition 2013).